pasqal-io/emulators/docs/emu_mps/advanced/noise.md

 - **If the square of the norm of the evolved state is greater than the random number**, the system successfully evolves under the effective Hamiltonian $H_{\text{eff}}$ to time $t + \delta t$, and proceeds to the next time step.
 - **If the square of the norm of the evolved state is less than the random number**, a **quantum jump** occurs.
 This can be understood as a simulation of a noise event (e.g. spontaneous emission, dephasing, etc.).

----

-# **WARNING:**
+## **WARNING:**

 **It is important to note that the norm of the state also decreases due to truncation effects.
 Therefore, it is recommended to choose an appropriate precision when performing Monte Carlo simulations.
+However in order to avoid this, emu-mps rescales the norm back to the old norm after each time step.
 Additionally, computing the collapse times may become unreliable when the maximum bond dimension chosen by the user is reached, as truncation errors can become difficult to control.**

----

 ### Locating the Quantum Jump